lsst-tstn/tstn-017/index.rst

 #.
 The configuration repository should be kept clean of configurations used for unit testing or for different purposes (e.g. test stand configurations).
     Configurations tailored for test stand can be kept in different branches/tags.
     Configurations needed for unit testing shall be added to the ``test`` directory in the CSC repository and use the override feature in CSCs (see `Salobj documentation <https://ts-salobj.lsst.io>`__).
 #.
-All configuration files shall have a header explaining that they are loading basic values from ``_base.yaml``, as shown in the :download:`example configuration file <_static/ATSpectrograph_example_config.yaml>` mentioned above.
+All configuration files shall have a header metadata fields explaining that they are loading basic values from ``_base.yaml``, as shown in the :download:`example configuration file <_static/ATSpectrograph_example_config.yaml>` mentioned above.

 .. _section-system-requirements: